Holden Commodore (VB)

-Design
+History

-The VB Commodore was based on the 1977 Opel Rekord E but with the front grafted on from the Opel Senator A to accommodate the larger Holden six-cylinder and V8 engines, thus giving it a similar appearance to the Opel Commodore, the Vauxhall Carlton/Viceroy, sold in the UK and the Chevrolet Commodore, sold in South Africa.
+The VB Commodore was based on the 1977 Opel Rekord E but with the front grafted on from the Opel Senator A to accommodate the larger Holden inline-six and V8 engines.
+Opel went on to use the same Rekord-Senator combination for its own Commodore C (called Vauxhall Viceroy in the United Kingdom and Chevrolet Commodore in South Africa).
 Overall, the body was strengthened substantially to withstand the harsh conditions of the Australian outback.
 The dashboard and interior were carried over largely unaltered from the Opel Rekord, except for some details such as the indicator stalk being moved to the right hand side of the steering column in line with Australian convention.
 Total cost of development is reported to be over A$110 million.
+It had a 35 percent parts commonality with the Rekord.

 The Commodore represented a major shift in thinking for Holden since it was significantly smaller than the previous full-size family car, the Holden Kingswood, but visually similar in size to the mid-size Torana / Sunbird sedans.
+It had a 14 percent smaller body, while retaining 96 percent of the interior space of the Kingswood.
 It essentially came about in response to the 1973 oil crisis and the need to produce more fuel-efficient cars.
 Holden, hedging their bets, initially built the Commodore alongside the other two established body styles, until the Torana was dropped in mid-1979, with only the Sunbird surviving into mid-1980 following release of the updated VC Commodore.

 The VB was available in three specification levels: Commodore, Commodore SL, and Commodore SL/E. A station wagon variant – not available in SL/E form – was released on 24 July 1979, hitting showrooms on 6 August 1979.
-It featured a large cargo area and an easy access one-piece lift-up tailgate.
-As the wagon-specific sheet metal had to be imported from Germany (from the Rekord), the wagon suffered from inevitable component differences from the sedan, confirmed by the separate keys for the ignition system and rear door.
+It featured a large cargo area and a one-piece lift-up tailgate.
+As the wagon-specific sheet metal from the Rekord was imported from Germany, the wagon suffered from component differences from the sedan, with separate keys for the ignition system and rear door.

+Production

+95,906 VB Commodores were built during its 17-month production period, being replaced by the VC Commodore in March 1980.
+92,445 were built and sold locally, along with 2,832 complete knock-down kits (for New Zealand) and another 629 fully built-up exports.
+It was Australia's best selling car in 1979.

+Production was at Holden's Pagewood and Dandenong plants.
+Assembly of the VB Commodore in New Zealand began in 1979.

+Powertrains

-The OHV engines were largely carried over from the Kingswood: a 2.85-litre 64-kilowatt (86 hp) straight-six, 3.3-litre 71-kilowatt (96 hp) straight-six, 4.2-litre 87-kilowatt (117 hp) V8, which was also available with dual exhausts to produce 96 kilowatts (129 hp) of power, and a 5.0-litre 114-kilowatt (153 hp) V8, which in dual exhaust form was rated at 125 kilowatts (168 hp).
+The OHV engines were largely carried over from the Kingswood: a 2.85-litre straight-six, 3.3-litre straight-six, a 4.2-litre V8, and a 5.0-litre.
+The V8 engines were also available with dual exhausts and higher outputs.
 The engine blocks on these motors were painted red and are therefore commonly referred to as the Red motors.
-The VB was also available with either a four-speed manual transmission or a three-speed Trimatic automatic transmission, or the Turbo-Hydramatic 350/400 automatic transmission with the 5.0-litre V8.